Thomas Meuwissen

 Thomas Meuwissen (born 25 March 1966, in Leuven) is a Belgian violinmaker.
 Since 1987, he has been working exclusively on the production of modern and baroque violins, violas, and cellos.
 His work includes antiqued copies of instruments by old Italian masters (such as Antonio Stradivari, Guarneri del Gesù, Matteo Goffriller, and others).

 Biography

 Thomas Meuwissen was trained at the British Newark School of Violin Making, later developing his skills in the workshops of Premysl Špidlen in Praag, and Fréderic Chaudière in Montpellier.
 He now lives and works in Brussels, and has been the ‘violin-maker in residence’ at the Royal Conservatory since 1993.
 His work is held in private and public collections at Royal Conservatory of Brussels in Belgium, The Beckett Collection in the UK, Muziekinstrumentenfonds in the Netherlands, and Dextra Musica in Norway.

-In 2006, Thomas Meuwissen was elected to the International Association of Violin and Bow Makers.

 Rewards

 Thomas Meuwissen was awarded at various international violin making competitions: